Monkey Business (1931 film): Reception and impact

+Legacy and Influence

 The film was evidently based on two routines the Marx Brothers did during their early days in vaudeville (Home Again and Mr. Green's Reception), along with a story idea from one of Groucho's friends, Bert Granet, called The Seas Are Wet.
 The passport scene is a reworking of a stage sketch in which the brothers burst into a theatrical agent's office auditioning an impersonation of a current big star.
 It appeared in their stage shows On the Mezzanine Floor and I'll Say She Is (1924).
 This skit was also done by the Marxes in the Paramount promotional film The House That Shadows Built (1931).

 The concept of the Marx Brothers being stowaways on a ship was repeated in an episode of their radio series Flywheel, Shyster, and Flywheel (1933), in the episode "The False Roderick", and was also recycled in their MGM film A Night at the Opera (1935).
-The essence of Groucho's joke, "Sure, I'm a doctor—where's the horse?" later served as an integral plot element for their film A Day at the Races (1937).
-Also repeated in that later film was the uproarious medical examination that Harpo and Chico give opera singer Madame Swempski (Cecil Cunningham).